google/digitalbuildings/ontology/docs/ontology.md

 Multi-state groups are defined on a field-by-field basis.
-Fields with point type `status` or `mode` are always multistates whereas ones with type `command` should be if not given a measurement subfield.
+Fields with point type `status` or `mode` are always multistates whereas ones with type `command` should be interpreted as multistate if not given a measurement subfield.
 All allowed states for a field across all devices are listed, however individual devices may or may not use all states (TODO: link to translations doc).

 #### Effect on Namespace Elevation {#effect-on-namespace-elevation}